 Remember, this inflatable kayak suits our needs to a tee.
 However, it may not be the right one for you.
-Emily at Oz Inflatable Kayaks has many years of experience and can tailor a kayak or package to suit you.
+Talk to the suppliers before making your purchase.

 Any errors or omissions are mine alone.

 NOTE: We purchased the Cruising In Comfort package at retail price.
-This article does contain affiliate links.
-(That said, our reviews are always honest and authentic – we tell it how it is).
+Our reviews are always honest and authentic – we tell it how it is.

 Go here for more Reviews on Advanced Elements inflatable kayaks.

 2 thoughts on “Review: Advanced Elements Inflatable Kayak | Cruising In Comfort Package”

 Hi Andrew, Hope this correspondence finds you both well.

 The Oz kayak are you still happy/ impressed?